GlenDhingra/College-Android-Application/README.md

 View student information and grades.
 Stay informed about college events and deadlines.
 Streamline academic management for a better teaching experience.

+Getting Started: To explore and contribute to this project, follow these steps:

+Clone the Repository: git clone (https://github.com/GlenDhingra/College-Android-Application.git)

+Set Up Android Studio: Download and install Android Studio.

+Open the Project: Open the cloned project in Android Studio.

+Run the Application: Connect an Android device or use an emulator to run the application.

+Contact:

+If you have any questions, suggestions, or would like to collaborate on this project, please feel free to reach out to us:

+Email: glendhingra27@gmail.com